shakhbozmn/feathers-board/USAGE.md

 });
 ```

-#### 3. Access the playground
+#### 3. Access the full playground

-Visit `http://localhost:3030/playground` to access the embedded playground UI.
+Visit `http://localhost:3030/playground` to access the **complete Next.js playground interface** - no additional setup required!

+**What you get:**
+- 🎨 Beautiful, responsive Next.js UI
+- 📋 Interactive service browser
+- 🔍 Schema visualization
+- 🛠 Request builder with forms
+- 📊 Pretty-printed response viewer
+- 📱 Mobile-friendly design

-### Option 2: Standalone Mode
+### Advanced: Standalone Mode

+**Note**: This is only needed for development or testing external APIs.
+Most users should use the integrated mode above.

-Run the playground as a separate application that connects to your Feathers API:
+Run the playground as a separate Next.js application that connects to your Feathers API:

 #### 1. Clone and setup